Heartstopper season 2: Why queer teachers are the show’s most vital asset

 In the UK, the Conservative government are expected to introduce legislation that could effectively force teachers to out trans pupils to their parents, in a move some activists have dubbed Section 28 by stealth.

+“As a former teacher myself, choosing to be open about being LGBT+ in my school community was one of the most important decisions of my career,” says Laura Mackay, the charity’s chief executive.

+“Openly LGBT+ teachers are able to help their LGBT+ pupils feel safe and supported, as well as give them hope for the future.
+LGBT+ young people still face disproportionate challenges, from mental health struggles to bullying and abuse, but the power of seeing LGBT+ adults around them living successful and happy lives cannot be overstated.”

-In the US, Florida introduced its Don’t Say Gay bill, which is Section 28 in all but name.
+Meanwhile, in the US, Florida has introduced its Don’t Say Gay bill, which is Section 28 in all but name.
 Several other states, including Arkansas and Louisiana, have passed similar legislation, with other states working on getting a law passed.

 Other bills in states across the country prevent trans students from using toilets or playing in sports that align with their gender identity.